evant/blog/_posts/draft-you-dont-need-to-null-out-views.md

 # You Don't Need to Null Out Views

-There's been a long standing footgun when using fragments on android because it's views can be recreated out from under it.
+There's been a long standing footgun when using fragments on Android because the fragment may live longer than it's views.
 Solutions to this have ranged from ignoring the problem to some complicated rxjava setup.
-However, with the additions to androidx this is no longer necessary!
+However, with the additions to AndroidX this is no longer necessary!

 The trick is to scope all view interactions to `onViewCreated()`.